rgrinberg/opium/README.cpp.md

 * Opium should be extensible using independently developed plugins.
 This is a _Rack_ inspired mechanism borrowed from Ruby.
 The middleware mechanism in Opium is called `Rock`.

-* It should maximize use of creature comforts people are used to in other languages.
-Such as [sexplib](https://github.com/janestreet/sexplib), [fieldslib](https://github.com/janestreet/fieldslib), a decent standard library.

 ## Installation